PADCEV EJFV- enfortumab vedotin injection, powder, lyophilized, for solution

 Specific Populations

-No clinically significant differences in the pharmacokinetics of the ADC or unconjugated MMAE were identified based on age (24 to 90 years), sex, race (Caucasian, Asian, or Black), renal impairment and mild hepatic impairment (total bilirubin of 1 to 1.5 × ULN and AST any, or total bilirubin ≤ULN and AST >ULN).
-The effect of end stage renal disease with or without dialysis and moderate or severe hepatic impairment (total bilirubin >1.5 x ULN and AST any) on the pharmacokinetics of the ADC or unconjugated MMAE is unknown.
+No clinically significant differences in the pharmacokinetics of the ADC or unconjugated MMAE were identified based on age (24 to 90 years), sex, race (White, Asian, or Black), renal impairment, and mild hepatic impairment (total bilirubin of 1 to 1.5 × ULN and any AST, or total bilirubin ≤ULN and AST >ULN).
+The effect of end-stage renal disease with or without dialysis and moderate or severe hepatic impairment (total bilirubin >1.5 × ULN and any AST) on the pharmacokinetics of the ADC or unconjugated MMAE is unknown.

 Drug Interaction Trials